hamid-veganhomecooks/vegantheoryclub/mastodon-comments-integration.md

 ## Limitations and moderation

-Since the site uses `@vegantheoryclub@veganism.social`, you do not have admin/moderator powers on that instance.
+Since the site uses `@vegantheoryclub@veganism.social`, we do not have admin/moderator powers on that instance.
 Moderation options if a reply is objectionable:

-1. **Ask your contact at veganism.social** to delete the post — it will disappear from the comments on next load
+1. **Ask a moderator at veganism.social** to delete the post — it will disappear from the comments on next load
+2. **Block the user** This should prevent it from being displayed
-2. **Delete your own toot** — removes the thread entirely (loses good replies too, nuclear option)
+2. **Delete toot** — removes the thread entirely (loses good replies too, nuclear option)
 3. **Remove `tootId` from the front matter** — hides the comments section for that post without deleting anything on Mastodon

 ### Future option
-Running your own single-user Akkoma instance on a cheap VPS (Hetzner ~€4/month) would give you full mod controls.
-Managed hosting options like Masto.host (~$6-9/month) are an alternative with no server management required.
+Running a single-user Akkoma instance on a cheap VPS (Hetzner around €4/month) would give full mod controls.
+Managed hosting options like Masto.host ( around $6-9/month) is an alternative with no server management required.

 ---

 ## Updating the JS dependencies

-If you need to update DOMPurify or the mastodon-comments component in future, always get the **raw file** not the GitHub webpage:
+To update DOMPurify or the mastodon-comments component in future, always get the **raw file** not the GitHub webpage:

 ```
 # DOMPurify latest